As heat waves intensify, tens of thousands of US classrooms will be too hot for students to learn in

 One category of critical infrastructure being severely affected is the nation’s K-12 schools.

-Ideally, the nation’s more than 90,000 public K-12 schools, which serve over 50 million students, should protect children from the sometimes dangerous elements of the outdoors such as severe storms or extreme temperatures.
+Ideally, the nation’s more than 90,000 public K-12 schools, serving over 50 million students, should protect children from the sometimes dangerous outdoors elements such as severe storms or extreme temperatures.

-But since so many of America’s schools are old and dilapidated, it’s the school buildings themselves that need protection – or at least to be updated for the 21st century.
+But since so many of America’s schools are old and dilapidated, the school buildings themselves need protection – or at least to be updated for the 21st century.

 Twenty-eight percent of the nation’s public schools were built from 1950 through 1969, federal data shows, while just 10% were built in 1985 or later.